Torque Enhancement, Spin Equilibrium, and Jet Power from Disk-Induced Opening of Pulsar Magnetic Fields: Comparison to Observations

 Two systems for which accretion-induced spin-up has been measured do not appear to require enhanced braking torque.
 The 2002 outburst of the 435 Hz pulsar XTE J1751-305 had a peak X-ray luminosity of $L_{\rm X} \approx 2.7\times 10^{37} \ergsec$ for an estimated distance of 8.5 kpc \citep{Markwardt:2002aa, Gierlinski:2005aa}, implying a mass accretion rate of $\mdot \approx 2.3 \times 10^{-9} \msunyr \approx \mdedd$.
 The peak frequency derivative has been reported as $\nudot_{-14} \approx 56$ by \cite{Papitto:2008aa}.
 The long-term spin-down rate of $\nudot_{-14} \approx -0.55$ indicates a magnetic moment of $\mu_{26} \approx 2.1$ \citep{Riggio:2011aa}.
 The above values give an outburst peak frequency derivative, due to the spin-up torque component $\Nacc$ alone, of $\nudot_{-14} \approx 47 \sqrt{\xi}$, smaller than the measured value, and therefore additional spin-down torque is not called for.

-A large spin-up during outburst has also been observed for IGR J00291+5934, at 599 Hz the fastest rotating accretion-powered pulsar.
-The quiescent spin-down of $\nudot_{-14} \approx - 0.41$ \citep{Hartman:2011aa, Papitto:2011aa} gives $\mu_{26} \approx 1.1$. \cite{Patruno:2010aa} estimated the peak accretion rate of the 2004 outburst to be $\mdot_{-10} \sim 20$ and measured a spin-up rate of $\nudot_{-14} \approx 51$ (although there were earlier claims of larger spin-up rates for the same outburst).
+A large spin-up during outburst has also been observed for IGR J00291+5934 \citep{Falanga:2005aa}, at 599 Hz the fastest rotating accretion-powered pulsar.
+The quiescent spin-down of $\nudot_{-14} \approx - 0.41$ \citep{Hartman:2011aa, Papitto:2011aa} gives $\mu_{26} \approx 1.1$. \cite{Patruno:2010aa} estimated the peak accretion rate of the 2004 outburst to be $\mdot_{-10} \sim 20$ and measured a spin-up rate of $\nudot_{-14} \approx 51$.
 The accretion spin-up torque alone would give $\nudot_{-14} \approx 35 \sqrt{\xi}$ for the above parameters, or $\nudot_{-14} \approx 42$ if the torque were applied from the corotation radius.
 No additional spin-down torque component is required to explain the timing behavior of this system in outburst.